Homebrew/homebrew-cask/doc/man_page/brew-cask.1.md

 ## DESCRIPTION

-Homebrew-Cask is a tool for installing precompiled OS X binaries (such as Applications) from the command line.
+Homebrew-Cask is a tool for installing precompiled macOS binaries (such as Applications) from the command line.
 The user is never required to use the graphical user interface.